 How To Achieve PCI DSS Compliance for Your WordPress eCommerce Store

-In this definitive post, we dive into the relationship between WordPress eCommerce websites and PCI DSS compliance and how you can achieve it
+Dive into relationship between WordPress eCommerce websites & PCI DSS compliance & how achieve Payment Card Industry Data Security Standard

 What is PCI DSS Compliance?

-PCI DSS standards or Payment Card Industry Data Security Standard is a regulation that seeks to ensure the security of credit card information, especially in the online world.
-Even if you only accept payments through Stripe and PayPal accounts, your WordPress e-commerce store should be compliant.
 All merchants, regardless of size and transaction, require PCI DSS compliance as long as they accept, process, store, or transmit card data.
 Think of it as having a seat belt in your car.
 Even if no one might force you to wear it, the substantial consequences of non-compliance apply.

 PCI DSS Compliance for WordPress eCommerce Sites